rajgoel/course-machine-learning/01-lecture/slides.md

 > [!NOTE]
 > - The term *supervised* is used to indicate that guidance is given in form of correct outputs for each input.
-> - In ML, the term **predict** does not necessarily mean forecasting future events.
-It refers to assuming the output corresponding to a given input based on the patterns learned from the training data.
+> - In ML, the term *predict* does not mean forecasting future events.
+It refers to assuming an output based on prior learning.

 ---